Contact Us

 pathetic: 'Poignant', ‘emotive’ or 'worthy of pathos' is the proper literary meaning of ‘pathetic’.

-pathetic fallacy: device used mainly during the19th century, where human qualities or emotions were described through the weather or nature.
+pathetic fallacy: A device used mainly during the19th century, where human qualities or emotions were described through the weather or nature.

 pathos: The effort to inspire an emotional response in an audience, typically a deep feeling of anguish, but sometimes pleasure, pride, or anger.